If you’re here, you probably have some questions about Sqwarq, so let me introduce myself.

 I make troubleshooting software.
 I’ve been doing it since 2013, and I’ve been troubleshooting macs since 2009.
 I started learning my craft on Apple Support Communities back when, and learned pretty much everything I know about Apple macs by spending anything between 2 and 12 hours-a-day voluntarily ‘manning the boards’ for nearly five years.
 ASC (as it is widely known) changed format sometime around 2014, and I moved away to focus on developing software solutions to the problems I saw users repeatedly encountering with their macs.

+Technically, it’s shareware.
 If you think the product has done a good job, then feel free to buy a registration key.
 If not, don’t worry about it.
-You can keep the software and use it again at no charge, or trash it (though we’d love to hear from you if things didn’t work out!).
+You can keep the software and use it again at no charge, or trash it (though I’d love to hear from you about what went wrong if things didn’t work out!).

 Are you a registered Apple developer?